 In 1951 a roomy 501 model debuted in the post-war market.
-Then came the 502 boasting the light alloy V-8 engine.
+Shortly after came the 502 with its light alloy V8 engine.
 In 1955, the quirky Isetta won the hearts of the public.
-Then in 1958, Ernst Hiller drove the slick and classy 507 roadster, bringing the BMW a triumphant win in the Austrian Grand Prix.
+Then in 1958, Ernst Hiller drove the classy 507 roadster, bringing the BMW a triumphant win in the Austrian Grand Prix.

 BMW 700 – the car that turned BMW’s fortune around